BrunaNunez/BrunaNunez/README.md

 💡 Over **12 years of experience** in journalism, communication, and marketing
 📊 Combining **analytical thinking**, **strategic vision**, and **technology**
 💻 Exploring **Python**, **SQL**, and **data analysis** foundations
 🌐 Basic knowledge of **HTML** and always eager to explore new tools
+📈 Experience with **marketing automation tools** (RD Station, SharpSpring), analyzing campaign data and applying logic for process and result optimization

 ---